ChrisWhealy/DistributedSystemNotes/Lecture 10.md

 At the bottom of this hierarchy is the ***crash fault***.
 This simply means that a process has stopped exchanging messages with the other participants in the system.

+A crash fault can happen for a variety of reasons.
+These include:
+* Execution halts due to a hardware failure
-A crash fault can happen for a variety of reasons: for instance, execution could halt due to a software failure, or the process might continue to handle its own internal messages but cease responding to external messages.
+* Execution halts due to a software failure
+* A process continues to handle its own internal messages but ceases to respond to external messages

-Whilst this second case is not due to software execution halting, as far as the other participants in the system are concerned, since this process takes no further part in the overall operation of the system, it may as well have crashed.
+Whilst this last case is not due to software execution halting, as far as the other participants are concerned, this process no longer takes any part in the overall operation of the system.
+So from their point of view, it may as well have crashed.

 ### Omission Fault